Liquid Staking Tokens in Automated Market Makers: Introduction

 LST protocols manage a network of validators and take a percentage of the staking rewards as compensation for their services \cite{Gogol2024SoK:LST}.
 Holders of LSTs can earn staking rewards without directly locking any tokens in their own validator or with an external validator operator.
 Moreover, LSTs enable combining the benefits of staking with other functionalities within DeFi.

-The emergence of LSTs has already transformed decentralized lending, with LSTs becoming the dominant collateral \cite{2023MessariQ123Report}, and has also reshaped investment strategies within DeFi.
-A unique advantage and feature of LSTs which is also vital to the intended functioning of LSTs is the possibility to trade them on AMMs, which enables instant entering or exiting of staking positions.
+In particular, the emergence of LSTs has transformed decentralized lending, with LSTs becoming the dominant collateral \cite{2023MessariQ123Report}, and has also reshaped investment strategies within DeFi.
+A unique advantage and feature of LSTs which is vital to their intended functionality is the possibility to trade them on AMMs, which enables instant entering or exiting of staking positions.
 Precisely this aspect, i.e.\ LST liquidity on AMMs, is the subject of this research.

+We systematically study -- both theoretically and empirically -- the functioning of LST-liquidity on AMMs.
+A central aspect in this regard is the profitability of providing LSTs as liquidity to AMMs.

+On AMMs, LSTs are commonly traded against their underlying asset.
+Since the price of LSTs is by design either pegged to a unit of the underlying asset or experiences a constant increase compared to the underlying asset as a result of staking rewards, such LST trading pairs exhibit a specific behavior: Apart from short-term price fluctuations, their price changes are constant and predictable.
+This paper studies AMM liquidity in this particular setting.